FE / ts / js

 Depending on the case, you may need to use a function overload.

-Function overload may be an edge case if you always working only on typescript, thus for reference here an example.
+Function overload may be an edge case if you always working only on TypeScript, thus for reference here an example.

 // Function overload example with export